osaukh/mobile_computing_lab/Course_Organization.md

 *   Make sure each group owns at least one smartphone running Android (or iOS and a MacBook). __If you have no Android phone contact Olga__.

-In SS'21 due to COVID-19 the students are strongly encouraged to work on their projects independently.
-If you do decide to team up with someone, please consider remote collaboration tools and split the workload reasonably.

 ## Project Options

 The course is based on a programming project.
 Two options are available: